heremaps/gluecodium/docs/naming_conventions.md

 "methodName:selectorName".
 The selector never affects the generated code (for one corner-case exception see "Java names" section below).

+###Circumventing Franca reserved words
+Franca IDL has some reserved words that are not reserved in target languages (e.g. "update").
+Using these words as identifiers in a FIDL files results in validation failures during code generation.
+To get around this limitation, the first letter of the word should be capitalized (e.g. "Update").
+Due to naming conventions being applied for target languages, this change does not affect the generated code at all, but it allows the validation step to pass normally.

 ##C++ names

 ###General naming conventions